stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/add-item.md

 You item will be automatically transferred from the Draft items to the Listing.

 ## Mandatory fields
 If mandatory parameters are not filled, the button Add remains disabled.
-[Mandatory parameters](/laboratory-information-management-system/dashboard.html#mandatory-parameters) can be set from the [Dashboard](./dashboard.md).
+[Mandatory parameters](/laboratory-information-management-system/dashboard-parameters.html#mandatory-parameters) can be set from the `Dashboard`.

 ::: tip
 When you add a new item from the menu `Simple add`, you can add more optional parameters directly from the panel `Parameters`